tsurkanovm/magento2-course/readme.md

 2. Customize template by new theme.
 3. Customize js script (password hints) by new theme.
 4. Remove searching field from all pages by new theme.

+### Unit 3.
+JavaScript exercises
+1. Create an extension which will print into the console a number of shown attributes in the "More Information" tab on the product details page.
+2. Create an extension that alerts the full action name on every page.